Hypothesis Testing for Regression Models#

 • model fit statistics.

 We are probably most interested in the coefficients table which contains a summary of each estimated regression coefficient.
-The results for each coefficient are provided in a separate rows, with the intercept in the top row followed by 1 row for each explanatory variable and 4 columns.
+The results for each coefficient are provided in separate rows, with the intercept in the top row followed by 1 row for each explanatory variable and 4 columns.
 It is worth noting at this point that the intercept is also a regression coefficient which we can test.
 However, we almost never consider this result as

 1. it is virtually always significantly non-zero